 Content marketing ROI is a metric used to determine how much revenue you gained from content efforts compared to what you spent.

-Why does calculating content ROI matter?
+So why does calculating content ROI matter?
 Here are just a few reasons:

-• Helps add tangible metrics to a more nebulous marketing tactic
+- Helps add tangible metrics to a more nebulous marketing tactic

-• Can help identify strengths and weaknesses in efforts
+- Can help identify strengths and weaknesses in efforts

-• Can add transparency to other teams/higher ups
+- Can add transparency to other teams/higher-ups

-• Helps direct campaign strategies
+- Helps direct campaign strategies

-• Allows comparison of performance between content marketing and other channels
+- Allows comparison of performance between content marketing and other channels

 What is a good content marketing ROI?

-ROI is a metric that helps you make marketing decisions and better allocate your budget, resources, and time.
-But many marketers need clarification about how high they should aim with their ROI.
+This metric helps you make marketing decisions and better allocate your budget, resources, and time.

 As with many marketing metrics, what makes a ‘good’ ROI can vary widely from industry to industry.